manojake/javascript-playground/cssCheetSheet.md

 If you have a box that might contain a variable amount of content, and you always want it to be at least a certain height, you could set the min-height property on it.

 The use of _max-width_ can be explained with an example.
 Sippose the container div has 200 px width.
 But the image with it has only 100px intrinsic (original width).
 If the width of the image is set to 100%, the image will be scaled up to 2oopx since % always relative to the parent container.
 But if _max-width_ is used instead, the image will grow only to it's intrinsic width.
 Not beyond that.

+## Viewport units
+1vh is equal to 1% of the viewport height, and 1vw is equal to 1% of the viewport width. ie the browser tab height and width.

+A usecase of this wouyld be, if you want a full-page hero section to show before the rest of your content, making that part of your page 100vh high will push the rest of the content below the viewport, meaning that it will only appear once the document is scrolled.